 Twine was the first consumer Internet of Things product.
 It alerts you to small problems before they become big problems.
 Quick Wi-Fi setup and AAA batteries that last 3 months let you drop Twine anywhere you want to monitor temperature, vibration and orientation.
 Additional sensors detect floods, leaks, opened doors, and signals from other home systems.
 Tell a web app what to listen to with simple rules, and you'll get notifications and peace of mind via email, SMS, Twitter and more.

 How it works

 Twine is a 2.7" square sensor integrated with a cloud-based service.
-The durable, rubbery block has Wi-Fi, on-board temperature and orientation sensors, and an expansion connector for other sensors.
-Power is supplied by micro USB or two AAA batteries.
+The rubbery block has Wi-Fi, on-board temperature and orientation sensors, and an expansion connector for other sensors.
+Power is supplied by USB or AAA batteries.

 The Twine web app makes it simple to set up and monitor Twines from a browser.
 Set rules to trigger messages without any programming.
-The rules are put together with a palette of available conditions and actions, and read like normal sentences: WHEN moisture sensor gets wet THEN text "The basement is flooding!"
+The rules are put together from a palette of available conditions and actions, and read like normal sentences: WHEN moisture sensor gets wet THEN text "The basement is flooding!"

 Because the hardware and software are made for each other, setup is easy.
 I made a single-page web app that holds the user's hand while they're necessarily disconnected from the Internet in order to connect to Twine's Wi-Fi.